-There are many kinds of studies; the most powerful one, for me, was the study that Jennifer Temel, a Massachusetts General Hospital physician, did — led, which took care of stage four lung cancer patients.
+There are many kinds of studies.
+The most powerful one, for me, was the study that Jennifer Temel, a Massachusetts General Hospital physician, led, which took care of stage four lung cancer patients.
 They lived only, on average, 11 months.
 It’s a terminal condition; no one lived past about three years.
 And what she did was, half of the group were randomized to get the usual oncology care, and the other half were randomized to get the usual oncology care plus a palliative care clinician, physician, to see them early in the course of their illness.
-And so it was sort of a radical idea — see them from the very beginning.
+It was sort of a radical idea — see them from the very beginning.

 Ms. Tippett: Oh, my gosh.
 Wow.

-Dr. Gawande: And that’s the thing we’re missing out on.
+Dr. Gawande: That’s the thing we’re missing out on.

 Ms. Tippett: That’s fascinating.

-Dr. Gawande: It’s like, if it were a cancer drug, [laughs] if it were a pill, it would be this blockbuster company, and we’d all want stock in it, the whole thing. [laughs] And then when I trace down, like, “What are you guys doing, and how can I do it next week without having to be you guys?” — the answer was, they were just having these conversations: identify the priorities…
+Dr. Gawande: It’s like, if it were a cancer drug, if it were a pill, it would be this blockbuster company, and we’d all want stock in it, the whole thing. [laughs] And then when I trace down, like, “What are you guys doing, and how can I do it next week without having to be you guys?” — the answer was, they were just having these conversations: Identify the priorities …

-Dr. Gawande: And activating the “My good day is ‘X.’ If I start feeling like my chemotherapy or my surgery is gonna take that away from me, and that’s not worth it to me, stop,” and then they stop, and they feel better.
-And they do better for longer, because the other thing it hooks up with is that we, as clinicians, are excessively optimistic about the power of what we’re gonna be able to do for you.
+Dr. Gawande: And activating the “My good day is ‘X.’ If I start feeling like my chemotherapy or my surgery is going to take that away from me, and that’s not worth it to me, stop.”
+And then they stop, and they feel better.
+And they do better for longer because the other thing it hooks up with is that we, as clinicians, are excessively optimistic about the power of what we’re going to be able to do for you.

 Ms. Tippett: Well, and physicians are authority figures.
 Physicians are some of the people in the world who we just hand over and believe that they know.
-And you’ve said that we imagine that we can wait until the doctors tell us that there’s nothing more they can do, but rarely is there nothing more that doctors can do.
-The scenario that you’re describing, where there’s this conversation and this participation, it’s like it gives the patient, or the person, their agency back.
+You’ve said that we imagine that we can wait until the doctors tell us that there’s nothing more they can do, but rarely is there nothing more that doctors can do.
+The scenario that you’re describing, where there’s this conversation and this participation, it’s like it gives the patient or the person their agency back.

 Dr. Gawande: This was what has been most transformative in my practice that I did not understand.
-So what a clinician does, what we do with our authority has been a very tense issue over time.
-And by the 1990s, when I was in medical school, we had rejected paternalism, rightly — “The doctor knows best; I’m just gonna tell you what to do.”
-We had replaced it with a belief in the patient’s autonomy and a way of activating that, and the way of activating that was to give you options, to tell you, “Here is your condition.
+What a clinician does, what we do with our authority has been a very tense issue over time.
+By the 1990s, when I was in medical school, we had rejected paternalism, rightly — “The doctor knows best; I’m just going to tell you what to do.”
+We had replaced it with a belief in the patient’s autonomy and a way of activating that.
+And the way of activating that was to give you options, to tell you, “Here is your condition.
 Here are the options: option A, option B, option C. Here are the pros, the cons, the risks, the benefits.
 Now what do you want to do?”

 And then what I found in the real world — that was the way I was taught to exercise my authority, was to give people knowledge and then ask what they want to do with it.
 But what I found in the real world was that patients would ask back, “Well, what would you do?”